TheLindaProjectInc/Metrix/README.md

 ![Metrix](logo.png)

 # Metrix Coin
-Metrixcoin is a peer to peer hybrid digital currency.
+Metrix is a peer to peer hybrid digital currency.
 It creates utility products that allow Metrix to be used in everyday scenarios.
-It also offers partnership opportunities to other cryptocurrencies to use the Metrixcoin platform.
+It also offers partnership opportunities to other cryptocurrencies to use the Metrix platform.
 As the Metrix wallet technology evolves, we strive to simplify the processes of staking or masternode ownership as well as improve your overall wallet experience

 ## Wallet Information
-The new Metrixcoin wallet Altitude can be downloaded from the [Altitude Repository](https://github.com/TheLindaProjectInc/Altitude/releases/latest).
+The new Metrix wallet Altitude can be downloaded from the [Altitude Repository](https://github.com/TheLindaProjectInc/Altitude/releases/latest).

 If you need the Metrix daemon, download it from the current [Metrix Repository](https://github.com/TheLindaProjectInc/Metrix/releases/latest).